anmolmishra99/Breast-Cancer-Classifier-ML-Algorithm/README.md

 here, I have includer only the python file which is ready to use for your work I have not included ipynotebook cauze I don't like it much, I love to use Spyder while training a machine

-Created by Love From India

-Anmol Mishra
+Made with 💖 By Anmol Mishra